-- Enrollment periods: PAUL MITCHELL THE SCHOOL usually begins a new daytime cosmetology class about every seven (7) and night classes every eleven (11) weeks, depending on space availability.
-Please see the Admissions Leader for specific start dates for the instructor program.
-Please refer to the Tuition and Registration Schedule supplement or contact PAUL MITCHELL THE SCHOOL for exact starting dates. - Holidays and school closures: PAUL MITCHELL THE SCHOOL allows the following holidays off: New Year's Day, Memorial Day, Independence Day Break (July 1 through 6), Labor Day, Thanksgiving Day, and December 24 and 25.
-Unexpected closures will be announced on the schools website and Facebook. - Enrollment contract: PAUL MITCHELL THE SCHOOL clearly outlines the obligation of both the school and the student in the enrollment contract.
-A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: PAUL MITCHELL THE SCHOOL offers a variety of monthly financial payment schedules.
-See PAUL MITCHELL THE SCHOOL'S Admissions Leader or Financial Aid Leader for details.
+- Enrollment periods: Parisian Beauty Academy, A Paul Mitchell Partner School usually begins a new Cosmetology Hairstyling and manicuring class about every eight (8) weeks, depending upon space availability.
+Teacher training class start depending upon space availability.
+Please refer to the Tuition and Registration Schedule supplement or contact Parisian Beauty Academy, A Paul Mitchell Partner School for exact starting dates. - Holidays and school closures: Parisian Beauty Academy, A Paul Mitchell Partner School allows the following holidays off: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day, and one day per month for staff personal development.
+Unexpected closures and snow days will be announced on FOX "Good Day New York" show, the schools WEBSITE, FACEBOOK and a the school's answering machine.
+Additional Days will be at the discretion of the Director and students are not charged any additional cost. - 1 Enrollment contract: Parisian Beauty Academy, A Paul Mitchell Partner School clearly outlines the obligation of both the school and the student in the enrollment contract.
+A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Parisian Beauty Academy, A Paul Mitchell Partner School offers a variety of monthly financial payment schedules.
+See Parisian Beauty Academy, A Paul Mitchell Partner School's Financial Aid Leader for details.